 - A Citizen's Guide to the River to Sea Transportation Planning Organization This was developed as a simple, straightforward way to explain the activities of the TPO.
 The tri-fold brochure utilizes non-technical terminology to inform citizens about the role of the TPO in shaping the transportation system.
 The guide encourages the public to participate in the planning process and provides information on how and why they should become involved.
-This brochure will be updated in fiscal year 2016/17. - 2040 Long Range Transportation Plan Summary This summary brochure provides a description of the long-range planning process of the River to Sea TPO.
-The summary includes the TPO membership, goals of the plan, financial forecasts and the list of transportation projects considered to be cost-feasible in the 25-year planning horizon. - Volusia County Bicycling Map for Experienced Bicyclists This map is produced to inform experienced bicyclists of cycling routes throughout the Volusia - Promotional Items the TPO staff recognizes the potential of increasing the TPO's presence in the community by distributing items such as pens with the TPO logo, stickers with transportation safety messages, medical kits, rulers and such.
-When considering promotional materials, TPO staff members attempt to identify the best value in terms of product delivery, longevity, quality and cost.
+This brochure will be updated in fiscal year 2016/1719/20. - 2040 Long Range Transportation Plan Summary This summary brochure provides a description of the long-range planning process of the River to Sea TPO.
+The summary includes the TPO membership, goals of the plan, financial forecasts and the list of transportation projects considered to be cost-feasible in the 25-year planning horizon.

+- Volusia County Bicycling Map for Experienced Bicyclists This map is produced to inform experienced bicyclists of cycling routes throughout the Volusia County area.
+This map was - updated in 2012 and again in 2014.
+This map is no longer being published; however, the TPO is developing a Bicycle Suitability Map for Volusia and Flagler Counties.
+This is expected to be published in 2019. - Promotional Items the TPO staff recognizes the potential of increasing the TPO's presence in the community by distributing items such as pens with the TPO logo, stickers with transportation safety messages, medical kits, rulers and such.
+When considering promotional materials, TPO staff members attempt to identify the best value in terms of product delivery, longevity, quality and cost. - Annual Report Each year the TPO produces an annual report.
+The annual report provides an update on the state of the transportation system and the activities the TPO has undertaken in the prior year.